 In this article, you will learn the Efficiency Formula working principle, different types of efficiency, Efficiency Formula applications, and the Efficiency Formula advantages and disadvantages.
 The explanation is written in simple and practical language so beginners can easily understand the concept.

-2. What is Efficiency Formula?
+2. Efficiency Formula

 The Efficiency Formula is a mathematical expression used to calculate how effectively a system converts input energy or power into useful output.